owncloud-archive/documentation/admin_manual/configuration/server/config_sample_php_parameters.rst

 ::

-	'integrity.ignore.missing.app.signature' => [],
+	'integrity.ignore.missing.app.signature' =>
+		array(
+			'app-id of app-1',
+			'app-id of theme-2',
+		),

-The list of apps that are allowed to have no signature.json
+The list of apps that are allowed to have no signature.json.
+Besides ownCloud apps, this is particularly useful when creating ownCloud themes, because themes are treated as apps.
+The app is identified with it´s app-id.

+The following example allows app-1 and theme-2 to have no signature.

 ::